shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-shopware-migration-assistant/070-converter-and-mapping.md

     return $unit;
 }
 ```
-To save these mapping ids in the `mainMapping`, it is necessary to call the `updateMainMapping` before return the `ConvertStruct`:
+To save these mapping IDs in the `mainMapping`, it is necessary to call the `updateMainMapping` before returning the `ConvertStruct`:
 ```php
 /* SwagMigrationAssistant/Profile/Shopware/Converter/ProductConverter.php */